-In a previous post, I went into some detail about Azure Automation and the advantages of using it in your Azure environment.
+In a previous post, I went into some detail about the advantages of using Azure Automation in your Azure environment.
 But I wanted to elaborate more on one aspect of Azure’s Automation capabilities: Hybrid Workers.
 To recap, typically an Automation Account would only have access to the Azure resources in your tenant.
 However, the Hybrid Worker adds the option for your runbooks to run in, and interact with, your local environment.

 The Hybrid Worker setup is relatively straightforward and easy to run.
 The server itself can run on OS’s as far back as Windows 7 SP1 or Server 2008 SP2, so even those still tied to an older OS can still utilize the Hybrid Worker service.
 Other requirements are fairly minimal (note that you will also need to have .NET Framework 4.6.2+ and Windows PowerShell 5.1+ installed) and the service itself only requires port 443 access to connect to the Azure Cloud.